websanco/liferay-learn/docs/dxp/7.x/en/content-authoring-and-management/collections-and-collection-pages/displaying-collections-and-collection-pages.md

     ![Add Fragments and Widgets to the Collection Display and map the content fields](./displaying-collections-and-collection-pages/images/08.gif)

-1. Click *Publish* to publish your changes or return to the *Pages* screen to save your page as a draft.
+1. Click *Publish*.

-## Viewing Your Collection Usage Throughout the Site.
+## Viewing Collections Usage Throughout the Site

-You can find how your Collections are being used and displayed in the Site.
+You can find usage statistics for the Collections on your site.

 1. Go to *Site Administration* &rarr; *Site Builder* &rarr; *Collections*.
 1. Under the *Collections* tab, click on the Actions (![Actions Menu](../../images/icon-actions.png)) menu next to the Collection you want to review and select *View Usages*.